Magical European Christmas Markets

-You’ll still see a Christmas tree and no shortage of Christmas decorations despite the market’s nondenominational nature.
+Despite the market’s nondenominational nature, you’ll still see a Christmas tree and no shortage of Christmas decorations.

-Enjoy a hot cup of Bosnian coffee and a plate of sarma, a pickled cabbage dish made with minced meat (similar to Romanian sarmale), a dish traditionally eaten around the holidays.
+Enjoy a hot cup of Bosnian coffee and a plate of sarma, a pickled cabbage dish made with minced meat (similar to Romanian sarmale) traditionally eaten around the holidays.

 The Christmas market in Sibiu is undoubtedly one of the most magical European Christmas markets.
 So much so that it receives international accolades each year!

-Vendors from other countries, such as Germany and Austria, also come to join in the festivities.
+Vendors from other countries, such as Germany and Austria, also join the festivities.